MostafaSamer/Automatic-anonymous-user/README.md

 - List all active user

 Feature
+- User can give name before taking action
+- if new anonymous user didn't give name **First Visit** will generate randome name for him
+- If he was registerd before he will contine using his old name
 - If the guest user didn't be active for a period **An Hour** he will be expired **Not Deleted**

 Installing